Skip to content

 Note

-Since the author of Esmerald and Saffier is the same and you would like to have those same type of events to continue also for Starlette even after the deprecation and without breaking your code or diverge from Starlette's base, the same author is the creator of Starlette Bridge where it was shared the same approach created for Esmerald with everyone to use with Starlette or any Starlette related project, for example, FastAPI.
+Since the author of Esmerald and Edgy is the same and you would like to have those same type of events to continue also for Starlette even after the deprecation and without breaking your code or diverge from Starlette's base, the same author is the creator of Starlette Bridge where it was shared the same approach created for Esmerald with everyone to use with Starlette or any Starlette related project, for example, FastAPI.

 Connection options as a string